 Your summer homework

 - Visit the college website.
 Take time not only to read the parent page, but to browse through information about curriculum, activities, events, people.
-You don’t need to know it all, but it will be helpful if you can point your student toward important information if he needs it.
+You don’t need to know it all, but it will be helpful if you can point your student toward important information if they need it.
 Browsing the website will also give you a feel for your student’s school.

 - Spend some time here at College Parent Central.
 We’ve got lots of information here about all aspects of the college experience.
 There’s too much to absorb all at once, so bookmark the site and come back often.
-Register to receive posts through our RSS feed.
+Register to receive updates through our free monthly newsletter.

 - Spend a little time with the college catalog – either online or in hard copy.
 Read about majors, curriculum requirements, policies.
-Again, it is not important that you know it all, but you may be able to point your student in the right direction when he comes home and wants to change major.
+Again, it is not important that you know it all, but you may be able to point your student in the right direction when they come home and want to change major.

 - Check your insurance policies for coverage and potential changes.
 Are your student’s belongings at college covered by your homeowner’s insurance?
-Might you reduce your car insurance if your student will not be driving while away?
+Might you reduce your car insurance if your student will not be driving while away at school?
 Is your health insurance available in another state?
 Check to see whether any changes or updates are necessary.